summa-tx/coins/README.md

 its documentation for usage instruction and details.
 We have also provided wasm bindings to `rmn-btc` via `wasm-bindgen`.

+`rmn-bip32` provides tooling for BIP32 HDKey derivation, and `rmn-psbt` implements the BIP174 partially-signed transaction format.

 ## Getting started

 If building a Rust app, use `rmn-btc` in the `./bitcoin/` directory.
 If